 About Christopher

-I’m a self-taught maker of paintings, murals, nesting dolls, illustrated journals and other things.
-I take inspiration from the landforms, colors and energies around Ojai and the surrounding wilderness.
+I write, paint and make things in Ojai, California.
+A onetime journalist and author, I began making art seriously in midlife, taking inspiration from the landforms, colors and patterns in nature.
 My aim is to capture the energy and spirit of place, the simultaneous feeling of awe and humility, of togetherness and singularity, of personal insignificance and limitless possibility.

 I’m the author and illustrator of Good Trouble: Lessons from the Civil Rights Playbook, published by Abrams.
 My other books include Plus One: A Novel and Rejuvenile: Kickball, Cartoons Cupcakes and the Reinvention of the American Grown-Up.
 I’ve published stories in the New Yorker, the Atlantic and the New York Times Magazine.